 - Review the NO2 diffusion tubes network annually, discontinue sites where the annual air quality levels are comfortably below the objective, and relocate them to new sites within the Borough.
-Extensive monitoring will allow Broxtowe Borough Council to identify and focus on 'problem' areas. - Continue to reduce the levels of NO2 in the Borough by working with Highways England and Nottinghamshire County Council. - Continue to be a member of the East Midlands Air Quality Network (EMAQN), to liaise with colleagues in Public Health and other local authorities. - Continue to promote the final version of the "EMAQN Air Quality and Emissions Mitigation: guidance for developers" document. - Continue to be a member of the Nottinghamshire Environmental Protection Working Group, and to liaise with colleagues in Public Health and the Health and Wellbeing Boards (Nottingham City and Nottinghamshire County) to ensure that Air Quality continues to be included in the Joint Strategic Needs Assessment for the County and any future work that involves air quality issues.
+Extensive monitoring will allow Broxtowe Borough Council to identify and focus on 'problem' areas. - Continue to reduce the levels of NO2 in the Borough by working with National Highways and Nottinghamshire County Council. - Continue to be a member of the East Midlands Air Quality Network (EMAQN), to liaise with colleagues in Public Health and other local authorities. - Continue to promote the final version of the "EMAQN Air Quality and Emissions Mitigation: guidance for developers" document. - Continue to be a member of the Nottinghamshire Environmental Protection Working Group, and to liaise with colleagues in Public Health and the Health and Wellbeing Boards (Nottingham City and Nottinghamshire County) to ensure that Air Quality continues to be included in the Joint Strategic Needs Assessment for the County and any future work that involves air quality issues. - Engage with the public about air quality and raise awareness of the health effects of air quality. - Continue to provide the public, companies and businesses within the Borough with methods that they can use to improve air quality for themselves and also the health of their employees.

-- Engage with the public about air quality and raise awareness of the health effects of air quality. - Continue to provide the public, companies and businesses within the Borough with methods that they can use to improve air quality for themselves and also the health of their employees. - Continue to provide information on green travel e.g. walking, cycling by providing leaflets. - Continue to support bus companies and taxis that operate within the Borough to reduce emissions. - Continue to review suitable research methods for reducing air quality levels for both NO2 and particulate matter. - Broxtowe Borough Council to continue as an active member in the Air Quality Strategy Task Group. - Ensure that the new Nottinghamshire Air Quality Strategy is promoted and used once more as a valuable working document. - Review the measures in Broxtowe Borough Council's Air Quality Action Plan and to continue to report on them in the next ASR as well as all the measures that are being implemented in the Borough to reduce air pollution levels. - Continue to attend regional HS2 meetings to ensure that suitable mitigation measures are made during the construction phase and when HS2 is operational.
+- Continue to provide information on green travel e.g. walking, cycling by providing leaflets. - Continue to support bus companies and taxis that operate within the Borough to reduce emissions. - Continue to review suitable research methods for reducing air quality levels for both NO2 and particulate matter. - Broxtowe Borough Council to continue as an active member in the Air Quality Strategy Task Group. - Ensure that the new Nottinghamshire Air Quality Strategy is promoted and used once more as a valuable working document. - Review the measures in Broxtowe Borough Council's Air Quality Action Plan and to continue to report on them in the next ASR as well as all the measures that are being implemented in the Borough to reduce air pollution levels.

-One of the challenges associated with addressing the air quality in the Borough is that the main source of the air quality problem is the M1 Motorway, which is managed by Highways England and is not under the control of Broxtowe Borough Council.
-Although Broxtowe Borough Council have a close working relationship with Highways England it is unable to impose or make any changes to the M1 to improve the air quality within the neighbouring residential areas.
-However, Highways England has undertaken projects at great expense in the past to improve the air quality within the Borough e.g. widening scheme and Smart Motorway scheme.
+One of the challenges associated with addressing the air quality in the Borough is that the main source of the air quality problem is the M1 Motorway, which is managed by National Highways and is not under the control of Broxtowe Borough Council.
+Although Broxtowe Borough Council have a close working relationship with National Highways it is unable to impose or make any changes to the M1 to improve the air quality within the neighbouring residential areas.
+However, National Highways has undertaken projects at great expense in the past to improve the air quality within the Borough e.g. widening scheme and Smart Motorway scheme.